Frank J. Williams: Biography

-Frank Williams was born in Richmond, Rhode Island in 1940, ″the grandson of Italian immigrant parents.″ He graduated from Cranston East High School, Boston University and Boston University School of Law, and he received a master's degree in taxation from Bryant University.
+Frank Williams was born in Richmond, Rhode Island, in 1940, "the grandson of Italian immigrant parents."
+He graduated from Cranston East High School, Boston University and Boston University School of Law, and he received a master's degree in taxation from Bryant University.

 From 1962 to 1967, he served as a captain in the U.S. Army and was stationed in West Germany and South Vietnam.
 His military awards include the Combat Infantryman Badge and Bronze Star Medal, three Air Medals and the Army Commendation Medal, the National Defense Service Medal, Vietnam Service Medal with two campaign stars the Republic of Vietnam Cross of Gallantry with silver citation star and Republic of Vietnam Campaign Medal for his military service.

 Williams served as a delegate to the 1986 Rhode Island Constitutional Convention.

 He served as town moderator of Richmond, Rhode Island, and town solicitor.
 Governor Lincoln Almond appointed Williams to the Supreme Court in 1995.
 He was elevated to Chief Justice of the Supreme Court in 2001.

 Beach access ruling

 Williams ruled in a 1997 case involving public access to the Narragansett Town Beach.
 It had long been accepted that the Rhode Island Constitution guarantees free access to all state shorelines by means of walking along the shoreline below the high tide line (a right called "lateral access").
 Activists at the Narragansett Town beach argued that this right also includes unobstructed access from the land (called "perpendicular access").

-Williams sided with the Town of Narragansett, ruling in court that Rhode Island's Constitution "provides absolutely no indication that a right of perpendicular access across the property of others exists," and therefore the town was within their rights to charge an access fee.
-As of 2021, Narragansett Town Beach remains the only public beach in the state which charges for beach access.
+Williams sided with the Town of Narragansett, ruling in court that Rhode Island Constitution "provides absolutely no indication that a right of perpendicular access across the property of others exists," and therefore the town was within its rights to charge an access fee.
+As of 2021, Narragansett Town Beach remains the only public beach in the state that charges for beach access.